pinkbing/RiskAnalysis/README.md

 **Data**:
-adjusted closing prices for the following five stocks: AAPL, MSFT, IBM, Nvidia, Al- pahbet, Amazon for the period spanning January 1, 2014, to December 31, 2024.
+adjusted closing prices for the following five stocks: AAPL, MSFT, IBM, Nvidia, Alpahbet, Amazon for the period spanning January 1, 2014, to December 31, 2024.

 1) VAR MODELLING